 Medical Center Director

 Ms. Leslie B. Wiggins assumed duties as the new Director of the Atlanta VA Medical Center on May 20, 2013.
-Ms. Wiggins will oversee the delivery of health care to more than 89,000 Veterans via a workforce of more than 2,900 employees, and an operating budget of more than $500 million.
+Ms. Wiggins oversees the delivery of health care to more than 96,000 Veterans via a workforce of over 3,900 employees, and an operating budget of more than $500 million.
 She has a proven track record as an exceptional health care leader and former VA Deputy Assistant Secretary (DAS) for Labor-Management Relations with outstanding qualifications and skills, demonstrated management ability to lead complex organizations, motivate employees, manage resources and work successfully with widely varied stakeholder groups.

 Ms. Wiggins began her career with the VA in 1993.
 Prior to her current appointment, she served VA in many capacities, including Nurse Executive, Medical Center Quality Manager and her most recent role as Medical Center Associate Director (Chief Operating Officer) at the Detroit VA Medical Center.